-How to Write a Good Product Description
+How to Write a Good Description for a Product

 The number of online purchases is increasing at a rapid pace.
-Whether it is the convenience of having goods delivered to the door, or the freedom to shop around the clock while watching TV, buying things from websites is becoming part of everyday life.
+Whether it is the convenience of having goods delivered to the door or the freedom to shop around the clock while watching TV, buying things from websites is becoming part of everyday life.

 Writing a Good Product Description